elmomoilanen/Simple-neural-network/README.md

 poetry install --with examples
 ```

-and then fire up the notebook by
+and then fire up a notebook by

 ```bash
 poetry run jupyter notebook